NormVg/NormVg/README.md

 │                 ABOUT ME                     │
 ├──────────────────────────────────────────────┤
 │ > I code 25 hours a day                      │
-│ > Founder & CEO of TheAlphaOnes              │
 │ > Father of unborn tech                      │
 │ > Living with back pain                      │
 │ > Powered by ramen                           │